 pCloud provides secure cloud storage, while its pCloud Crypto feature lets you create secure folders with AES 256 encryption.
 For a flat price of $175, you can have 500GB of cloud storage for life or for $350, and you can increase that amount to 2TB.
 The newest updates let you allow people who can access your folder links to upload files to your account.
 You can now add password protection to your file or folder links and control expiration dates.
 You can now also scan documents to directly upload to your account.

 Sync.com offers a private cloud with secure end-to-end encryption.
-Some of the features that allow Sync.com to standout include its enterprise-grade infrastructure with multiple data center locations featuring SAS RAID storage, automatic failover systems, and a rated 99.9% or better uptime.
+Some of the features that allow Sync.com to stand out include its enterprise-grade infrastructure with multiple data center locations featuring SAS RAID storage, automatic failover systems, and a rated 99.9% or better uptime.
 This service also offers HIPAA and other compliance options allowing legal, healthcare, and accounting practices to make use of its offerings.
 Subscriptions range from $5 to $15 per month, with up to 10TB per user.
 All options include sharing and collaboration features, real-time backup, and file recovery options.

 - The best encrypted messaging apps for iOS and Android